 “[You brought enough for everyone.]”
 The woman opened Jay’s box of pastries. “[Right?]”

 Jay estimated the number of sugar-powdered pastry-balls in his box.
 Having enough, he handed one to each monk.
 Their postures remained perfect and their eyes remained closed even as they reached wordlessly for their pastry.
 Many monks were about Jay’s age, while those nearer the bell-tower were over eighty.
 Many monks were bald, but the eldest had shags of gray like the clouds around the peak; Jay decided they must be Virgils.
-They all put the pastries in their robed laps and continued their blind silence.
+All the monks put the pastries in their robed laps and continued their blind silence.

 When Jay gave a powdered pastry to the sky-clad monk, the old man tossed it and caught it in his mouth with his eyes closed.
 He giggled like a school-child and opened his eyes.
 He had one black pupil and one moon-like cataract, white as the pastry had been and about the same size.
 “Oran dora,” he said, mutely.